Pennsylvania Security Deposit Law

 How long does a Pennsylvania landlord have to return my deposit?

 In Pennsylvania, landlords are required to return your security deposit within 30 days after you move out.
-Note: Must provide itemized list of damages
+The landlord must provide itemized list of damages.
+30 days after tenant vacates and provides forwarding address.

 What if my Pennsylvania landlord misses the deadline?

-Forfeit right to retain any deposit; liable for double the deposit amount If your landlord fails to meet the 30-day deadline, you may have legal recourse to recover your deposit plus additional damages.
+Landlord forfeits the right to retain, and you can recover double the amount due.
+If your landlord fails to meet the 30-day deadline, you may have legal recourse to recover your deposit plus additional damages.

 Can my landlord make deductions from my deposit?